 - Bee Harmony (stated on website that there are no gluten ingredients and no gluten processed or stored in facility)

-Because natural honey is gluten free, it's a great substitute for processed sugar in gluten free recipes.
+Natural honey is a great substitute for processed sugar in gluten free recipes.
 And it's an amazing flavor when it's the star of the show, too.

 Whether you love raw honey drizzled on your favorite bread or over fruit and yogurt, or you want to enjoy the deep, rich honey flavor in your baked goods, go for it!
 Choose from one of the gluten free brands of honey and enjoy.

 And I've included a few of my favorite honey recipes here to help you on your honey journey:

 Grandma's honey muffins are a delicious and easy way to enjoy a gluten-free treat.
 The honey adds a unique sweetness that enhances the flavor of the muffins.

 They're light and fluffy, and you only need one bowl to make them.
 Enjoy the sweet muffins for breakfast or as an anytime snack.